 One of the keys to efficient ISP management is ensuring you have the right tools for the job.
 You wouldn’t send a tower climber out without a protection harness or helmet.
 Similarly, you can’t expect to operate a successful ISP without some essential items on hand.
 Here are a few best practices to consider when it comes to stocking your operational toolbox.

 CRM stands for Customer Relationship Management.
-This typically refers to a software system where you can store all your customer information, along with any details and interactions with prospects and leads.
+This typically refers to a software system where you store all your customer information, along with any prospect details.